-Considering the impact of the nuclear power plant accident, and fish behavior that fishery sites move as fishes migrate, fishery sites (per prefectural offshore) where radioactive cesium exceeding the maximum limits were detected or the surrounding fishery sites are inspected.
+Considering the impact of the nuclear power plant accident and that fishery sites move as fishes migrate, fishery sites (per prefectural offshore) where radioactive cesium exceeding the maximum limits were detected or the surrounding fishery sites are inspected.

-Note: When the restriction of distribution is established, an instruction is given to properly indicate the fishery sites when labeling origins of the fishes concerned.
+Note: When the restrictions of distribution are established, the fishery site is properly indicated on the label of the item.

-- 3. Requirements for the cancellation of items and areas to which the government imposes restrictions on distribution and/or consumption - (1) Areas subject to the cancellation of restrictions prefectural boundaries.
-The prefectures may be divided into multiple areas, if the prefectural governments can manage them.
-As for the inland water fishes and others, the prefectures may be divided into multiple areas based on the conditions of, such as, the ecology and the presence or absence of dams, while also considering the situations of, such as, the fishery management (i.e. fisheries covered by fishery rights, fisheries permitted, etc.), if the prefectural governments can manage them.
+- 3. Requirements for the cancellation of items/areas to which the government imposes restrictions on distribution/consumption - (1) Areas subject to the cancellation of restrictions

+As a general rule, restrictions concerning the marine fishes are cancelled based on prefectural boundaries.
+The prefectures can be divided into multiple zones, if the prefectural governments can manage them.
+As for the inland water fishes and others, the prefectures can be divided into multiple zones based on the conditions of, such as, the ecology and the presence or absence of dams, while also considering the situations of, such as, the fishery management (i.e. fisheries covered by fishery rights, fisheries permitted, etc.), if the prefectural governments can manage them.